ioccc-src/winner/2001/anonymous/README.md

 Despite all this, the translator is not exclusively limited to running the [anonymous.ten](anonymous.ten.c) program.
-Other trivial **_x86_** programs may run on the translator \- and I have successfully run a wide range of "Hello World" programs, including one of last year's IOCCC winners, [tomx](/2000/tomx/tomx.c).
+Other trivial **_x86_** programs may run on the translator \- and I have successfully run a wide range of "Hello World" programs, including one of last year's IOCCC entries, [tomx](/2000/tomx/tomx.c).